America's Most Horrific Pizza Has 10 Washington Locations

 CiCi's made the list.
 Say what?
 You've never heard of CiCi's?

 Well, there aren't any in Washington.
 My experience with CiCi's was in Pensacola, FL.
-They addressed me with, "Welcome to CiCi's!"
+They addressed everyone who walked in with, "Welcome to CiCi's!"
 It was the friendliest welcome ever.
-They encouraged us to eat to "your heart's content."
+They encouraged us to "eat to your heart's content."

 And...the nation's worst pizza, according to 24/7 Wallstreet is...Chuck E. Cheese.